huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Don't confuse DISAGREEMENT with DISRESPECT.
 Feedback can skyrocket your growth if you don't take it personally.

-Our goal is to live so that we can confidently answer, "I didn’t miss it.
+Our goal is to live so that we can confidently answer, "I didn't miss it.
 I was there for it, and I invested my time and energy into the relationships that matter."
 This, to me, is the test of life.

 Stop being afraid of what could go wrong and start being positive about what could go right.